mrkaleArduinoLib/gbj_tm1638/README.md

 ## begin()
 #### Description
 The method sets the microcontroller's pins dedicated for the driver and performs initial sequence recommended by the data sheet for the controller.
-- It clears all digital tubes including radixes and turns off all leds.
+- The method clears all digital tubes including radixes and turns off all LEDs.
-- It sets a display module to the normal operating mode.
+- The method sets a display module to the normal operating mode.
+- The method checks whether some two pins set by constructor are not mutually equal.

 #### Syntax
 	uint8_t begin();